openshift/training/11-Rollback-Activate-Lifecycle.md

 incarnation of your application.
 Sometimes you then want to go forward to a newer version, too.

-The next few labs require that you have a GitHub account.
+The next few labs require that you have a GitHub account, or that you are using code that is in a repository that you can change.
 We will take Alice's "wiring" application and modify its front-end and then rebuild.
 We'll roll-back to the original version, and then go forward to our re-built version.

 ## Fork the Repository
 Our wiring example's frontend service uses the following GitHub repository: